andybalham/blog-source-code/blog-posts/inter-stack-parameters.md

 One solution to this would be to cache the value outside the handler function and refresh it if the call to the endpoint receives a `404` response.
 This exercise is left for the reader 😉

 Another option here to consider is the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
 For a comparison of the two services, see this article on [AWS Parameter Store vs. AWS Secrets Manager](https://www.1strategy.com/blog/2019/02/28/aws-parameter-store-vs-aws-secrets-manager/).
+If you are using the excellent [middy](https://middy.js.org/) middleware, then you can use the [SSM middleware](https://middy.js.org/packages/ssm/) package.

 ## Summary